-Press the I button to view the previous main menu.
+Press the button to view the previous main menu.

-NOTE: In the Screen Adjust menu, settings are not saved when the ( button is pressed.
+NOTE: In the Screen Adjust menu, settings are not saved when the \P button is pressed.

-The tot to acknowledge warning and shutdown messages after the fault has been corrected.
+The button is also used to acknowledge warning and shutdown messages after the fault has been corrected.
 Pressing this button clears the fault from the front panel display and the previous menu is redisplayed.

-NOTE: Pressing the $\checkmark$ or $\checkmark$ button also clears the fault from the front panel display.
+NOTE: Pressing the → or ▼ button also clears the fault from the front panel display.